arunkm52/arun-ces-assessment/readme.md

 # CES Assessment Completed By Arun

 This Project contains the solution for the question asked in the CES assessment.
 Solution  is completed in JS, Cypress tech stack.
-Currently only page object model, reporting features are included for this assessment.
-Upon request, other features like multiple environment configuration, selective test runs can be included.
+Currently only page object model, reporting, multiple environment selection features are included for this assessment.
+Upon request, other features like selective test runs, parallel exectuions can be made configurable.
 Please follow the below steps to set up this solution in your local.

 ## Pre-Requisites